enriquearandajr/AURORA/README.md

 ## Directory :

 ### backend :
-Contains the notebooks, tools, src folders that powers the Brain DJ Interface: Remixed
+Contains the notebooks, tools, src folders that powers the AURORA system

 ### frontend :
-Contains the app and media folders that present the Brain DJ Interface: Remixed
+Contains the app and media folders that present AURORA

 ## References: